AI Summary

 How to Create a MailPoet WordPress Form

-We’re going to show you how to integrate WPForms and MailPoet with the Uncanny Automator plugin.
-Here’s a quick summary of the steps in the tutorial:
+I’m going to show you how to connect WPForms and MailPoet directly from the WPForms integrations tab.
+Here’s a quick look at what we’ll cover.

 In all versions of WPForms, you can accept payments with Stripe.
 But with WPForms Pro, you can: